White Sox finally beat AL-Central rival Twins, but end up splitting doubleheader

 Martín Maldonado homered for Chicago, which won the opener 3-1 to end a three-game skid.

-The Twins erased a two-run deficit in the sixth inning when Lee homered off his former Cal Poly-San Luis Obispo teammate Drew Thorpe five pitches before All-Star Correa extended his hitting streak to a dozen games with a blast deep into the right-field seats.
+The Twins erased a two-run deficit in the sixth inning when Lee homered off his former Cal Poly-San Luis Obispo teammate Drew Thorpe five pitches before All-Star Correa extended his hitting streak to a dozen games with a home run into the right-field seats.

+“I’ve faced him so many times now, but it’s still not a comfortable at-bat,” Lee said of going against his former roommate.
+“Hopefully one day we’re on the same team.”

+The Twins have homered in a club-record 28 straight games — the longest streak in the majors this season.

 Jeffers singled off Michael Soroka (0-10) an inning later to bring home Byron Buxton.
 Steven Okert (3-0), the first of four Twins relievers, got the win.
 Jhoan Duran picked up his 14th save after working the ninth.